apotap2/action_switcher/README.md

 So the "switcher" is basically typescript-friendly reduce "function", which also has "combineReducers" functionality.

 Pretty small library, you can use when:
-* you want to have "unnamed" actions (action types will be just "1", "2" etc)
+* you want to have "unnamed" actions (action types will be just "1", "2" etc), you can give type name though
 * you want to have action factory and the code that will change state in one place
 * you want to reuse code when you have the same state signature in several places